 top of page

 If you only treat the tendon and don’t address the cause, it will come back.
+Most climbers don’t develop elbow pain because the tendon is weak in isolation.
+It happens because:

 • Load exceeds capacity